rdeville-public-bak/my_programs.dynamic_prompt.bak/doc/configuration.md

 For more information about the syntax for terminal that support up to 16 colors or up to 256 colors:

   * https://misc.flogisoft.com/bash/tip_colors_and_formatting

 To know if your terminal support true colors (i.e. 24 bits colors), and the syntax to use:

   * https://gist.github.com/XVilka/8346728

-Finally, when setting colors variables, you do not need to write the full syntax, just enter the color code as value as the color code syntax will be set by my scripts depending on your terminal as shown below:
+Finally, when setting colors variables, you do not need to write the full syntax, just enter the color code.
+The color code syntax will be set by the scripts depending on your terminal as shown below:

 | Color          | 16 colors | 256 colors | True colors    | Wrong values |
 |----------------|-----------|------------|----------------|--------------|